 The pumpkin cauliflower puree is freezer friendly so all you have to do is transfer the mixture to your casserole pan then cover and store in the freezer.
 Simply mix up the topping right before you bake it.

 Low Carb Sweet Potato Casserole - a tasty and lightened up version of the classic comforting side dish perfect for any Thanksgiving holiday table.
 Best of all, it's healthy and easy to make with a crunchy pecan topping that is sugar free, keto & paleo-friendly.

-- 3 cups mashed pumpkin (about 1 1/2 lbs) , can also use canned pure pumpkin puree.
+- 3 cups cooked and mashed pumpkin (about 1 1/2 lbs) , can also use canned pure pumpkin puree.
 You can also sub with butternut squash puree or sweet potato puree if not low carb

 - 1 1/2 cups frozen riced cauliflower , thawed (can also use steamed cauliflower)